Sirered/mobile-assignment/README.md

 * **Scaffold**

-  A widget that allows us to utilise widgets that pop in or float the rest of the application like (for our purpose) snack bars, as well as also floating buttons, drawers, while following Material Design and allows consistent design under such guidelines
+  A widget that allows us to utilise widgets that pop in or float the rest of the application like (for our purpose) snack bars, as well as also floating buttons, drawers, while following Material Design and allows consistent design under such guidelines.
+This is done, by setting the widgets mentioned prior at fixed heights/positions on the screen

 * **ScaffoldMessenger**